psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    Unless the method includes a dispersion correction, this quantity is equal to :psivar:`SCF TOTAL ENERGY`.

+.. psivar:: DFT FUNCTIONAL TOTAL GRADIENT

+   The total electronic gradient for the underlying functional of the requested DFT method, without any dispersion correction.
+The gradient analogue to :psivar:`DFT FUNCTIONAL TOTAL ENERGY`.

 .. psivar:: DFT TOTAL ENERGY

    The total electronic energy [Eh] for the requested DFT method,